Configuring Policy Sets

 Policy Sets are associated with a set of resource types, and contain one or more policies based upon the template it provides.
 They are used as templates for policies protecting Web sites, Web applications, or other resources.

-For AM to decide if a user can access a resource, it requires a policy.
+AM requires a policy to decide whether a user can access a resource.

-Policy sets are a way to group up policies that protect applications or sites that have similar characteristics (for example, they all use the same resource type) so that you do not need to configure some of the parameters in each policy.
+Policy sets are a way to group policies that protect applications or sites that have similar characteristics (for example, they all use the same resource type) so that you do not need to configure the same set of parameters in each policy.

 There is a template for policy sets too, called application types.
 You can modify these using REST.